FAMILY CAME FIRST

 The feminized church attacks men, renewing the cycle

 Understand that in general individuals become Christians in childhood prior to puberty, because they receive the Gospel when their hearts are tender.
 The single greatest influence on this is their parents and specifically their father.
-The Bible’s standards for sexual morality are not appropriate for children, but they become appropriate after the children go through puberty and physically become adults capable of reproducing.
+The Bible’s instructions on sexual morality may not be appropriate for children, but they are required as the children go through puberty and physically become adults capable of reproducing.

 Unfortunately, just as in the days of King Josiah, God’s Law concerning sexual morality, marriage and divorce has been hidden away and it is no longer taught.
 The purpose of this blog is to educate Christians (and anyone else) on what God commanded regarding sexual morality.